-Trust me, you’d be convinced.
+I reckon I could write a hundred page thesis on this one.
+And trust me, , you’d be convinced.
 Your spouse would be convinced.
-Your in-laws, your employer, and your dog would be convinced.
+Your in-laws, your employer, and your dog would all be convinced.

-But seeing as I write travel blogs, not academic papers, it is my privilege to circulate local tips, tricks, and tirades—information that you and your companions can put to use, not the airy theoreticals of formal debate.
-Thus, you fluttering lovebirds, no matter whether you’re looking for a proper honeymoon, or a romantic getaway of any caliber (elopements, forbidden rendezvouses, fishing trips, etc.),
+But seeing as I write travel blogs, not academic papers (thank God), it is my privilege to circulate local tips, tricks, and tirades; information that you and your companions can put to practical use.

 In short, if your Asheville honeymoon needs some perking up, you have options.
-For the sake of brevity, I’d like to illustrate just three of those options.
+For the sake of brevity, I’d like to illustrate just two of the best.

 Up first is our downtown contender.
-It’s a tough neighborhood for a little coffee shop—terribly dense competition—and Old Europe is indeed small.
+It’s a tough neighborhood for a little coffee shop; dense competition.

-But European compactness comes with European flavor—Old Europe offers some of the best deserts in the downtown area, and its rivals are no lightweights.
-Locals and travelers alike seem to be aware of this phenomenon—the place fills up swiftly post-dusk on the weekends, but long hours ensure Old Europe will probably be open whenever you can make it.
+But Old Europe comes out swinging with some of the best deserts in the area, and remember its rivals are no lightweights.
+Locals and travelers alike have caught on.
+The place fills up swiftly post-dusk on the weekends, but long hours ensure Old Europe will probably be open whenever you can make it.

 Keeping in a transatlantic vein, the ingredients used at Old World Levain Bakery surpass anything I’ve yet to taste west of Lisbon.

-OWL offers menu items of deceptive simplicity, salads, boiled eggs, sandwiches etc. But no matter what you order, you’ll find yourself utterly satisfied within one bite or sip.
+OWL offers menu items of deceptive simplicity: salads, boiled eggs, sandwiches etc. But no matter what you order, you’ll find yourself utterly satisfied within one small bite or sip.

 If your Asheville honeymoon lands you on the west side of town around lunchtime, it would be a crime to not visit OWL.
 This crime would of course be forgiven if it were committed on a Sunday, the bakery’s busiest day.